2020 texting and driving statistics

 - Only 7% of respondents who said they were likely to use GPS apps while driving also indicated they thought it was more dangerous than using a cell phone to text.

-The survey showed a knowledge gap among young adult drivers who feel well-informed about the law, aware of their ability to handle multiple tasks while distracted, and the reality of the dangers posed by various forms of distracted driving.
+The survey showed a knowledge gap among young adult drivers who feel well-informed about the law and the law enforcement, aware of their ability to handle multiple tasks while distracted, and the realistic possibility for safe driving while distracted.

-The following data comes from the National Highway Traffic Safety Association, the National Safety Council, and The Zebra’s internal reports.
+The following data comes from the National Highway Traffic Safety Administration (NHTSA), the National Safety Council, and The Zebra’s internal reports.

 Texting and driving laws and facts

 A total of 47 states have a texting ban (Arizona, Missouri, and Montana).
-Only 16 states have a ban on handheld devices for all drivers.
+Only 16 states have a ban on phone usage while driving and hands-free devices for all drivers.

 - Fatalities involving texting while driving comprised 9% of all fatal crashes nationwide.

-- 7% of drivers are using cell phones at any given time.
+- 7% of drivers are using cell phones (including making a phone call) at any given time.

 - Answering a text distracts a driver for approximately five seconds.
 At 55 miles per hour, that's enough time to travel the length of a football field.